arjkb/ShScriptCreator/README.md

 Having said that, please keep in mind this one is still in its development stages.

 ### Installation Instructions

+Before you install, please make sure that you have `vim` installed.

+If `vim` is not installed, you should install it using
+> `sudo apt-get install vim`

+Once you've got that checked, you may proceed to install ShScript Creator on your system.
 1. Download the zip, and extract it onto somewhere.
 2. Go to the directory where you unzipped the file
 3. Execute